kennydurell/evictionprediction/README.md

 - [Eviction Notices in SF](https://data.sfgov.org/Housing-and-Buildings/Eviction-Notices/5cei-gny5/data) = df_eviction (* additional info below)

+   Evictions notices filed with the San Francisco Rent Board from 1997 to present (usually up to 2-3 months prior to present day).
+An eviction notice does not necessarily mean the tenant was evicted.

 - [Petitions to the Rent Board](https://data.sfgov.org/Housing-and-Buildings/Petitions-to-the-Rent-Board/6swy-cmkq) = df_capital_improvements

+   Petitions filed with the Rent Board for a variety of reasons, although typically they are tied to a request for a rent increase/decrease review by the Rent Board.
+The only feature in the dataset used by this model is the capital improvement request column.
+These are requests made by landlords for substantial capital improvements on a building, typically resulting in evictions while the capital improvements are conducted.

 - [American Community Survey](https://factfinder.census.gov/faces/nav/jsf/pages/community_facts.xhtml?src=bkmk) = df_census

+   Population and a mountain of demographic information for each ZIP in San Francisco.
+The ACS is conducted on more regular intervals than the US Census so as to provide a more accurate understanding of the current demographic makeup of U.S. ZIPs/counties/cities/states.

 - [Unemployment by Month - San Francisco](https://fred.stlouisfed.org/series/CASANF0URN) = df_unemployment

+   Culled from the US Bureau of Labor Statistics, this dataset includes the unemployment rate in SF for each month from 1990 to present day lagged 2 months.

-2. Import predict_evictions from linear_regression_forecast.py.
-Pass as parameters the datasets above as well as the months ahead you want to look and whether you want a set of plots returned by ZIP.
+2. Import the predict_evictions function from linear_regression_forecast.py.
+Pass the datasets above as parameters as well as the months ahead you want to look and whether you want a set of plots returned by ZIP.
 It may take 10-15 minutes to run, as it has not yet been pickled (next on my to-do list).

 3. The past evictions (predicted and actual) as well as the forecasted future evictions will be saved on your computer as 'past_evictions_by_zip_SF.csv' and 'future_evictions_by_zip_SF.csv'